js1016/txt-reader/readme.md

 Returns the line number of the loaded text file.
 If no text file has been loaded, it returns 0.
 This is a readonly property.

+## utf8decoder
+Type: An object of [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder/TextDecoder) in UTF-8 encoding.

+If the browser natively supports [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder/TextDecoder), then it equals to `new TextDeocder('utf-8')`, otherwise consider it as a polyfill.
+This is a helper method in case you need to decode ArrayBuffer to text.

 # Sample

 ```javascript